 You'll need to have:

-- laboratory skills and the ability to plan and do research
+- laboratory skills and the ability to plan and carry out research

 - a self-motivated and confident approach to work, to gain the most from training placements in busy hospital departments

-Most clinical scientists working in biochemistry are employed in biochemistry, clinical pathology or clinical chemistry departments in NHS hospitals.
+Most clinical scientists working in biochemistry are employed in clinical biochemistry/chemical pathology departments in hospitals.

 Look for job vacancies at: